wavevision/sprites-constants-generator-plugin/README.md

 ### `useStrictTypes?: boolean`

-If `true`, the generated classes will have strict types mode declare. **This option is enabled by default.**
+If `true`, the generated classes will have strict types declared. **This option is enabled by default.**